Welcome to Nominet’s privacy notice.

 - Explain how we analyse .UK domain name usage.

 1. Important information and who we are

 This privacy notice aims to provide information about Nominet’s collection and processing of personal data.

 This website is not intended for children and we do not knowingly collect data relating to children.

-We collect information about you in three ways: directly from your input, from third-party sources, and through automated technologies.
+We collect information about you in three ways: directly from your input, from third-party sources (such as your registrar), and through automated technologies.

 We have appointed a data protection officer (DPO) who is responsible for overseeing questions in relation to Nominet’s privacy policies.
 If you have any questions, including any requests to exercise your legal rights, please contact the DPO using the details set out below.

-Nominet UK, a UK company limited by guarantee company number 03203859, registered office Minerva House, Edmund Halley Road, Oxford Science Park, Oxford OX4 4DQ.
+By post: Nominet UK, Minerva House, Edmund Halley Road, Oxford Science Park, Oxford OX4 4DQ.